What is a Special Purpose Vehicle (SPV) in Singapore?

 An increasingly popular method when it comes to financing is to use an SPV to help investors invest funds and receive equity when investing in the startup ecosystem.

-With an SPV, investors band together as a syndicate to put a sum of money into an investment vehicle that then invests in an entity.
+With it, investors band together as a syndicate to put a sum of money into an investment vehicle that then invests in an entity.
 That entity collects the pool of investors under one capitalization.

 Benefits of using a SPV (from the startup side)

-As the company on the receiving end of an SPV investment, having an SPV as an investment vehicle means that the company technically only needs to deal with one investor (ie the SPV company).
+As the company on the receiving end of an SPV investment, having it as an investment vehicle means that the company technically only needs to deal with one investor (ie the SPV company).
 This can prevent unnecessary influence from investors on day-to-day basis.

 Moreover, startups can attract higher number of investors who are may be more risk averse, as the sum needed is much lower compared to typical funding session.